Travel 6 minutes 25 June 2024

 Explore The MICHELIN Guide's recommendations of the best restaurants, hotels, and attractions in the Portuguese capital.

 Lisbon is currently one of the most popular tourist cities in the world, and for good reason!
 Combining centuries of history with a contemporary, cosmopolitan outlook, there's something for everyone here: both for those who want a more refined, elegant experience and for those searching for an authentic flavor of the city.
-In the following itinerary, you'll find some of our recommendations for restaurants and hotels to visit during two days well spent in the Portuguese capital.
+In the following itinerary, you'll find some of our top recommendations for restaurants and hotels to visit during two days well spent in the Portuguese capital.
 Enjoy!

 Day 1: Chiado and Alfama